Tarrytown station: History

+The land supporting the Tarrytown railroad station and its immediate surroundings were built on land reclaimed from the river and marshland in the 1840s during the construction of the Hudson River Railroad.
 The station opened on September 29, 1849, when the Hudson River Railroad opened between New York City and near Peekskill.
 An 1890-built station building, which also served as the terminus of John D. Rockefeller's private telegraph wire to his home in Pocantico Hills, was destroyed in a fire caused by a cigarette in April 1922.
 Plans for a new station were completed three years later in October 1925.

 Almost 120 years after the station first went into use, an announcement was made in November 2007 concerning a large scale refurbishment of the station as part of the second phase of MTA's Capital Program.
 The renovated building was to include a ticket agent and waiting area, new heated overpasses, stairways and elevators as well as new platforms.
 Metro-North set aside $3.5 million for the project with the expectation that design work would be completed by the second quarter of 2008.
 Work at the Tarrytown station began in October 2009 and was completed, under budget and on schedule in 2012.

 In March 2020, a bakery named The Bakehouse of Tarrytown opened inside the former station building.